natcap/natural-capital-footprint-impact/README.md

 | 81.07    | 33.55     | Bank Branch       | XYZ Corp                |
 | ...      | ...       | ...               | ...                     |

-Table 1.
-User-provided asset data attibute table field requirements.
+*Table 1.
+User-provided asset data attibute table field requirements.*

 ## Data provided for you

 ### footprint data by asset category
 CSV (comma-separated value) table, where each row represents an asset category.
 The first column is named `category`.
-The category values will be cross-referenced with the categories in the asset table.
+The category values will be cross-referenced with the categories in the asset table (Table 1).
 The second column is named `area`.
 This is the size (in square meters) of footprint to draw for assets of this category.
 Footprints will be drawn as a circular buffer around each asset point.

 | category          | area           |